FairwindsOps/goldilocks/docs/advanced.md

 > Note: This feature is for advanced usage only and is not recommended nor the default!

-VPAs created for Deployments in a Namespace have an update mode of "off" by default, meaning the VPAs only report recommendations and do not actually auto-scale the Pods.
+VPAs created for workloads in a Namespace have an update mode of "off" by default, meaning the VPAs only report recommendations and do not actually auto-scale the Pods.